smolanalytics

 How to choose in one line

-• ·Want privacy plus product analytics from one snippet? smolanalytics: cookieless and self-hostable, with funnels, a verdict, and answers computed not guessed.
+• ·Want privacy plus product analytics from one snippet? smolanalytics: cookieless and first-party, with funnels, a verdict, and answers computed not guessed.

 • ·Want polished cookieless web analytics you can self-host?
 Plausible: clean dashboard, tiny script, AGPL.